spierala/mini-rx-signal-store-playground/README.md

 ### MiniRx Signal Store

+#### Goal
+Take the great concept of MiniRx Store and create a state management library which embraces Angular Signals.

+#### Dedicated library
 MiniRx Signal Store will probably be a dedicated library for Angular...
 It has a lot in common with the original MiniRx library, but the differences are big enough to justify a dedicated library.

+The focus on Signals allows (again) to create one of the most lightweight state management libraries for Angular.

+Proposed package name: @mini-rx/signal-store

-The main differences of the Signal Store are:
+#### The main differences of the Signal Store are:
 - no lazy state initialisation (Signals encourage to have a meaningful initial state)
-- no `select` method / no selectors (with Signals you can "select" state with `computed`)
+- ~~no `select` method / no selectors (with Signals you can "select" state with `computed`)~~ maybe there should be a select method and memoized selectors!?
+That would make refactors from the original MiniRx to Signal Store much more straightforward
-- state is only available as Signal (internal usages of BehaviorSubject have been removed completely)
+- state is only available as Signal
-- `update` instead of `setState`
+- `update` instead of `setState` (inspired by the Angular Signals API)

 ### Based on Angular Signals
 The MiniRx Signal Store uses **Angular Signal**, the new reactive primitive of Angular.